TIBCOSoftware/snappydata/docs/howto.md

            df.write.format("column").mode(SaveMode.Append).saveAsTable(tableName)
         }

+** Using SQL to access external RDB tables **
-5. Create external table on RDBMS table and query it directly from SnappyData as described below:
+You can also use plain SQL to access any external RDB using external tables.
+Create external table on RDBMS table and query it directly from SnappyData as described below:

         snc.sql("drop table if exists external_table")
         snc.sql(s"CREATE  external TABLE external_table USING jdbc OPTIONS (dbtable 'tweet', driver 'com.mysql.jdbc.Driver',  user 'root',  password 'root',  url '$jdbcUrl')") snc.sql("select * from external_table").show

+Refer to the Spark SQL JDBC source access for how to parallelize access when dealing with large data sets - https://spark.apache.org/docs/2.1.1/sql-programming-guide.html#jdbc-to-other-databases

 ### Loading Data from NoSQL store (Cassandra)